TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

       ps.print_stats()
       print(s.getvalue())

-   The :class:`Profile` class can also be used as a context manager (supported only in :mod:`cProfile` module. see :ref:`typecontextmanager`)::
+   The :class:`Profile` kundi can also be used as a context manager (supported only in :mod:`cProfile` module. see :ref:`typecontextmanager`)::

-      import cProfile
+      agiza cProfile

       with cProfile.Profile() as pr:
           # ... do something ...